InflectionPointNFT/Avastars-Contracts/README.md

 `AvastarTeleporter` contract once deployed.

 ### /poc
-Our initial proof of concept, built in a single day.which gave us the confidence that we could do layered SVG on the blockchain.
+Our initial proof of concept, built in a single day, which gave us the confidence that we could do layered SVG on the blockchain.
 Also contains our further thoughts about how we would handle traits that depended upon other traits, such as a randomly chosen hair style using a randomly chosen hair color.